Carmenda-nl/carmenda_pseudonymize_core/README.md

 ```

 > Important:** The operating system (OS) you use will determine the target build.
-> For example, using Windows will generate a Windows executable; using Linux will generate a Linux executable.
+> For example, using Windows will generate a Windows executable; using Mac will generate a MacOS executable.

 Ensure Python is installed (minimum version 3.10).